-There’s something about pairing venison, bourbon and brown sugar that really works.
+There’s something about pairing venison, bourbon, and brown sugar that really works.

 Venison has a natural sweetness, as does bourbon.
-The sweetness found in venison and bourbon is subtle, and mixed up with other flavors.
+The sweetness found in venison and bourbon is subtle and mixed up with other flavors.

 By adding brown sugar to this recipe we can control the overall sweetness.

-Tips For Sweet Venison Marinade
+Tips Venison Tenderloin Marinade

 This recipe is easy to make for someone with experience but if you are not confident here are some things to keep in mind.